pennant-notebook/client/README.md

   </a>
 </p>

-## Overview
+## Features

-- **[Yjs](https://github.com/yjs/yjs)**: CRDT framework that enables real-time collaboration and synchronization between different users.
+- **Real-Time Collaboration**: Powered by [Yjs](https://github.com/yjs/yjs), a CRDT that enables real-time collaboration and synchronization between different users.
+- **Versatile Code Editing**: CodeMirror 6 provides a rich coding environment, integrated with Yjs for collaborative editing.
-- **[y-indexeddb](https://github.com/yjs/y-indexeddb)**: Used for efficient caching and offline persistence.
+- **Offline Persistence**: Efficient caching and offline capabilities with [y-indexeddb](https://github.com/yjs/y-indexeddb).
-- **[CodeMirror 6](https://github.com/codemirror/dev)**: Provides a versatile code editing environment, customized with various keybindings.
-- **[y-codemirror.next](https://github.com/yjs/y-codemirror.next)**: Utilized to create the editor binding between Yjs and CodeMirror.
-- **[Hocuspocus](https://github.com/ueberdosis/hocuspocus)**: Current provider in an architecture designed to be provider-agnostic, allowing for easy switching to other providers.
-- **[y-protocols](https://github.com/yjs/y-protocols)**: Used to manipulate specific aspects of the awareness protocol.
-- **[react-dnd](https://github.com/react-dnd/react-dnd)**: Powers the drag-and-drop functionality for cells.
-- **[BlockNote](https://github.com/TypeCellOS/BlockNote)**: Markdown editor with customizations for a minimal design.
-- **[Recoil](https://github.com/facebookexperimental/Recoil)**: Centralizes state management for authentication and notebook-related logic.
+- **Drag-and-Drop Functionality**: Powered by [react-dnd](https://github.com/react-dnd/react-dnd).
+- **Markdown Support**: Enhanced markdown editing experience with [BlockNote](https://github.com/TypeCellOS/BlockNote).
+- **Python Support**: Fully equipped to handle Python notebooks.
+- **Shared Execution Context**: Facilitates collaborative coding where outputs are updated in real-time, and visible to all connected users.
+- **Notebook-Style Code Execution**: Independently run cells or the full notebook, tailored for exploratory coding and enhanced learning.

-## Getting started
+## Quick Start

+Pennant is structured as a multi-repo project for modular development and deployment.
+The instructions below are for the client repository only.
+For detailed setup instructions for all components, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+### Setup

 ### Prerequisites

-Ensure you have a `.env` file set up in your project root.
-You can use the `.env.example` file in the repository as a template.
-Copy it and rename to `.env`, then fill in the necessary environment variables.
+- Set up a `.env` file in your project root using `.env.example` as a template.

-- `VITE_WEBSOCKET_SERVER`: Websocket-Provider server url (see pennant-provider repo for more details)
-- `VITE_HP_ACCESS_TOKEN`: Provided when initializing the HocuspocusProvider (see pennant-provider/pocus repo for more details)
-- `VITE_ENGINE_SERVER`: JavaScript code execution engine url (see pennant-engine repo for more details)
-- `VITE_FLASK_SERVER`: Python code execution engine url (see pennant-flask-server repo for more details)
+- Fill in the necessary environment variables.

 ### Installation